marzhall/kyuu/readme.md

 Kyuu creates message queues that expose themselves as files.

-Writes to a queue file place a message on it, and reads from the file return a message.
+Writint to a queue file places a message on it, and reading from the file returns a message.

-The queue server opens a socket, allowing it to be mounted throughout the network.
+The kyuu daemon opens a socket, allowing it to be mounted throughout the network.
 It can be mounted by any machine running a 9p fileystem driver, such as the built-in linux 9p driver, or, more easily (and without root priveleges), the 9pfuse FUSE filesystem